 The plasma turned itself back into an amorphous swirl, almost as a response to the voices.
 It made a few more flights back and forth across the ceiling as if it was putting on a show, before turning itself into a blue smoke halo again, crawling back towards the window.
 It was beckoning.

 People started getting up from their beds.
 There was no fear, just curiosity and expectation.
 John followed the first brave ones out the door.
 As they stepped out into the night, they saw the plasma hovering above them in the sky.
 Around them, the entire landscape was illuminated in the same blue glow.
 They followed the halo as it swirled and twisted in a mesmerizing dance, guiding them towards the beach.
 And then they saw it.

-The entire ocean was illuminated in blue like a hotel pool at night.
-It was the phytoplankton.
+The entire ocean was illuminated in blue, like a hotel pool at night.
 It was where the EoT was now concentrating all of its energy and creativity.
 Far out into the distance, the glow seemed to get more intense.
-The horizon was burning in hot electric blue.
-It had turned into a bright neon blue line, illuminating the sea below and the sky above.
+The horizon was burning in hot neon blue, illuminating the sea below and the sky above.
 It began to disappear as the Black Sky started to wear off.
 Whoever had been in charge of cooking dinner at the shelter that evening, had a lot to answer for.

 (from the upcoming novel A New Earth)